ldv-klever/klever/docs/dev_env_model_specs.rst

 .. figure:: ./media/env/savepoint-example-of-decomposing.png

-The *savepoints* member has been mentioned before.
-Description of savepoints should follow the following table:
+Description of each savepoint for a given action should follow the following table:

 .. list-table:: Savepoint description.
   :widths: 12 40 40 8